 You can apply online by completing the following booking link

-As the Designated Safeguarding Lead (DSL) you must undertake the following training:
+As the Designated Safeguarding Lead (DSL) in a School or College you must undertake the following training:

 and in addition;

 - ‘Working Together to Safeguard Children’ Level 2 (Level 2 is equivalent to Intercollegiate Safeguarding Training Level 3)